 'Music gives children a means to express themselves, to unleash their creativity, and to be inspired by their own boundless capacity for personal growth.'

 Scientific research has shown that music education speeds the development of speech and reading skills and trains children to focus their attention for sustained periods.
-It also shows that music learning makes it more likely that a child will reach their full cognitive and academic potential.
+It also shows that music learning makes it more likely that a child will reach their full cognitive and academic potential

 A wide variety of music-making goes on at The Mount School with the opportunity for your child to participate in ensembles as well as focus on individual pursuits.

-Singing and piano pupils work towards exams set by both the Associated Board of the Royal Schools of Music and Trinity College, London, for which Dr Dumigan has a 100% success rate with many children gaining distinction in their exams.
+Specialist music lessons are given by Dr Dumigan in singing and piano during lesson time.
+Singing and piano students work towards exams set by both the Associated Board of the Royal Schools of Music and Trinity College London.
+Dr Dumigan has a 100% success rate with many children gaining distinction in their exams.

 Recorder lessons are given by Mrs Smelt and the children attend in groups during their lunch break once a week.
 Each group works towards an in-house Grading System.
 Children work towards termly certificates awarded according to ability.

 Mr Neil Darwent offers guitar lessons each Friday from Form I upwards.
 When students get to Grade Standard they will be entered for Practical Grading on the Trinity Guildhall Syllabus.
 Lesson times are during the school day and places are booked via the office with Mr Darwent.
 Payment for lessons is made directly to him.

 There are numerous opportunities for pupils to perform in assemblies and concerts throughout the school year.

 For further information or to book a place for your child, please contact the school office on 01484 426432.